pilegard/cogfoundations/docs/index.md

 - Wikipedia authors

 C. Pilegard authored original portions of the first edition where noted below.

+Many thanks to the original authors for their work and for choosing open licenses.

 ## License and Attributions {-}
 Unless otherwise noted, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.